linroger/Finance-Notes-and-Marginalia/Financial Instruments/A Practical Guide for Actuaries and other Business Professionals..md

 Basic Relationship $1:1=i\cdot a_{\text{ п}}+v^{n}$

-Consider an 72. -vear [[An Asset Allocation Primer|investment]] where 1 is invested at time 0
+Consider an 72. -vear [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) where 1 is invested at time 0

 The present value of this single payment income stream at $t=0$ is 1

-Alternatively, consider a 72 -year [[An Asset Allocation Primer|investment]] where 1 is invested at time 0 and produces annual interest payments of $(1)\cdot i$ at the end of each year and then the 1 is refunded at $t=7$
+Alternatively, consider a 72 -year [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) where 1 is invested at time 0 and produces annual interest payments of $(1)\cdot i$ at the end of each year and then the 1 is refunded at $t=7$

 1
  ![500](https://storage.simpletex.cn/view/fTWp1wnTL4GNT1KplL58bGDdx7US9zNcc)

 The present value of this multiple payment income stream at $t=0$ is $i\cdot a_{\overline{n}}+(1)v^{n}$

-Therefore, the present value of both [[An Asset Allocation Primer|investment]] opportunities are equal
+Therefore, the present value of both [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) opportunities are equal

 Also note that $a_{\:\overline{n}}={\frac{1-v^{n}}{i}}\to1=i\cdot a_{\:\overline{n}}+v^{n}$
 ### Basic Relationship $2:PV(1+i)^{n}=FV$ and $PV=FV\cdot v^{n}$